southgateai/academic-hugo/content/home/outcome.md

 - When building a defence, it **matters when you start**, as well as how much effort and resources you apply.
 - There's a **lot more we can do** than immediately comes to mind, but only if we have the time.
-- A rogue Superintelligence **doesn't necessarily win**.
+- A rogue superintelligence **doesn't necessarily win**.
 It's not clear how it could deal with our perfectly laid (cyber)minefield.